 The \$9.2 million increase in reserves for unpaid losses and LAE recognized in 2010 was attributable to \$5.4 million unfavorable development on claims incurred in the 2009 accident year, \$0.6 million unfavorable development on claims incurred in the 2008 accident year and \$3.2 million unfavorable development on claims incurred in the 2007 and prior accident years.
 Our Standard Commercial business unit, E&S Commercial business unit, Excess and Umbrella business unit and Personal Lines business unit accounted for \$4.6 million, \$1.6 million, \$0.1 million and \$3.1 million of the increase in reserves recognized during 2010, partially offset by a \$0.2 million decrease in reserves for our General Aviation business unit.
-The increase in reserves for our Standard Commercial business unit was largely driven by unfavorable claims development in the 2009 accident years driven by large loss development in property claims coupled with modest increases in general liability.
+The increase in reserves for our Standard Commercial business unit was largely driven by unfavorable claims development in the 2007 and prior accident years due to late developing large property claims, including weather related claims.
+Further contributing to the increase in reserves for our Standard Commercial business unit was unfavorable claims development in the 2007 and prior accident years driven by large loss development in property claims coupled with modest increases in general liability.
 The increase in reserves for our E&S Commercial business unit was primarily the result of unfavorable development due to modest increases in 2008 hurricane claims and strengthening in general liability case reserves in the 2007 and prior accident years.
-The increase in reserves for our Personal Lines business unit was primarily the result of unfavorable development due to modest increases in 2008 hurricane claims and strengthening in general liability case reserves in the 2007 and prior accident years.
-The increase in reserves for our Personal Lines business unit was primarily the result of unfavorable claims development in the 2009 accident years.
+The increase in reserves for our Personal Lines business unit was primarily the result of unfavorable claims development in the 2009 and 2008 accident years mostly due to geographic expansion and the settlement of bad faith claims from the 2002 and 2001 accident years.

 The \$1.6 million increase in reserves for unpaid losses and LAE recognized in 2009 was attributable to \$2.0 million unfavorable development on claims incurred in the 2008 accident year, \$0.7 million favorable development on claims incurred in the 2007 accident year and \$0.3 million unfavorable development on claims incurred in the 2006 and prior accident years.
 Our E&S Commercial business unit and General Aviation business unit accounted for \$4.1 million and \$0.3 million of the increase in reserves recognized during 2009, partially offset by a \$1.8 million and \$1.0 million decrease in reserves for our Standard Commercial business unit and Personal Lines business unit.
 The increase in reserves for our E&S Commercial business unit was largely driven by the development on a small number of commercial auto liability claims in which later reporting of medical information resulted in increased case reserves on claims with similar fact patterns.
 The decrease in reserves for our Standard Commercial business unit was primarily the result of favorable claims development in the 2006 through 2008 accident years with respect to general liability, partially offset by a commercial package liability claim in accident year 2005.
-The decrease in reserves for our Personal Lines business unit was primarily the result of favorable claims development in accident years 2007 and 2008 as well as a loss recovery from the 2002 accident year.
+The decrease in reserves for our Personal Lines business unit was primarily the result of favorable claims development in accident year 2007 and 2008 as well as a loss recovery from the 2002 accident year.